BARCUD MOTOR CLUB

 The Chris Hellier Memorial shield remains the property of Barcud Motor Club and must be returned after 11 months, or sooner on request.
 Other awards may be announced in the Final Instructions.

-The entry list opens on publication of these regulations and closes on Sunday, November 11th 2018.
-Entries can only be made online, using the www.rallies.info system.
+The entry list opens on publication of these regulations and closes on Sunday, October 28th 2019.
+Entries can only be made by post (no hand-delivered entries will be accepted).
 Payment can be made either by BACS or by cheque.
 Entries paid for by cheque will be held in abeyance until the cheque has been received by the Entries Secretary, and subsequently cleared by the competitor’s bank for payment.
-The Entry Fee for the event is £100.00, (which includes two meal tickets for the finish).
+The Entry Fee for the event is £60.00, (which includes two meal tickets for the finish).

-All payments made on the day MUST be in cash.
+All payments made on the day, or during the seven days before the event, MUST be in cash.
 No other method of payment will be accepted.

 The maximum entry for the event is 60, plus 5 reserves per class.
-The maximum for classes 2 and 3 is 25, and 15 for class 1, and the minimum 5.
-Initially, we will allow 20 in class 2, 20 in class 3 and 10 in class 1.
-The remaining 10 places will be allocated at the organisers’ discretion.
-The minimum for the event is 30.
+The maximum for classes is 25, and the minimum 5.
+The minimum for the event is 35.
 Should any of the minimum figures not be reached, the organisers reserve the right to amalgamate classes or cancel the event as necessary.
 Entries will be selected on a first come, first served basis.
 Any entry accompanied by a post-dated cheque will be deemed not to have arrived until the date of the cheque.
-Any entry containing a false or incorrect statement shall be null and void and the entrant deemed to be in contravention of the General Competition Rules of the MSA.
+Any entry containing a false or incorrect statement shall be null and void and the entrant deemed to be in contravention of the General Competition Rules of Motorsport UK.
 The entry may be forfeited, in accordance with D19.
 The organisers may conduct random checks, in order to establish the accuracy of some or all the information given on the entry form.
 The organisers reserve the right to refuse any entry without a specified reason.

 It is a condition of acceptance of entry that ALL competitors must provide at least one marshal for the event.
 Their details must be given on the entry form, their marshals must sign on at the start of the event and they must remain at their designated control for the duration of that control being open.
 Failure to do ANY of these will result in the exclusion of the competitor who supplied that particular marshalling crew.
 Please remember – NO MARSHAL, NO START.